Manuel Tovar 1932 - 2020 - Obituary

 Manuel was baptized as one of Jehovah's Witnesses in 1993 and held close the hope of an earthy resurrection in God's new world to come where we will welcome him with great rejoicing.
 In the words of Jeremiah 31:13 we long for the time when God will change our "mourning into exultation" He will comfort us and give us joy, replacing our grief.

-Arrangements for cremation will be handled by Trevino Funeral Home.
-There will be no event or gathering to follow.
+Arrangements for cremation will be handled by Treviño Funeral Home.
+There will be a memorial service on August 8, 2020.
+For details, please contact your local congregation of Jehovah's Witnesses or a family member.